import pandas as pd

 # Scatter plot layer.

-points = base.encode(
+= base.encode(

-color = alt.Color("avg_sales_customer:Q", title = "Average Sales per Customer (USD)"),
+points = alt.Color("avg_sales_customer:Q", title = "Average Sales per Customer (USD)"),

-tooltip = country_stats_df.columns.tolist(),
+color = country_stats_df.columns.tolist(),

 )